Edinburgh Trams: Extension from city centre to Newhaven

-In 2017 the business case to extend the system to Newhaven was approved.
+During 2017, the business case to extend the system to Newhaven was approved.

-In June 2018, Colin Beattie, the MSP for Midlothian North and Musselburgh backed plans to extend the tram system to Musselburgh.
+In June 2018, Colin Beattie, the MSP for Midlothian North and Musselburgh, and others, suggested that the system should be extended to Musselburgh to relieve traffic congestion on the approaches to the City Bypass.

 In March 2019, Edinburgh Council approved extending the system from York Place to Newhaven, with the line due to be operational by early 2023.
 Preliminary works to Constitution Street and Leith Walk started in November 2019.
 Work was suspended in March 2020 due to the coronavirus pandemic but was restarted in June 2020.

-In February 2022, the eastern terminating York Place stop was permanently closed for demolition and to enable connection to the Newhaven extension which will relocate the York Place stop to Picardy Place.
-Services initially terminated at the West End stop (between February and April 2022), before being extended to the St Andrew Square stop, the current terminus (until the Newhaven extension opens in 2023); however, trams still run to York Place to turn back.
+In February 2022, the eastern terminating York Place stop was permanently closed for demolition and to enable connection to the Newhaven extension which relocated the York Place stop to Picardy Place.
+Services initially terminated at the West End stop between February and April 2022, and then the St Andrew Square stop before June 2023; however, trams still ran to York Place to turn back.

-After the completion of tracklaying and the installation of the overhead power lines, the first test tram travelled down the extended line (at walking pace) from York Place to Newhaven on 13 March 2023, becoming the first tram to run in Leith since the closure of the original tramway system.
+On 13 March 2023, following completion of tracklaying and the installation of overhead power lines, test trams began running during the night between Picardy Place and Newhaven, becoming the first tram to run in Leith since the closure of the original tramway system.
+The first test trams ran at walking pace, but their speed was later increased to 20 mph.
+Daytime testing commenced on 19 April 2023, with 40 newly recruited drivers under training.
+After an announcement on 25 May 2023, revenue service on the full route began on 7 June 2023.

+In June 2024, the Trams to Newhaven project won an award from the Local Government Chronicle in its Future Places category, with the citation praising "[t]he deep collaboration between the council and private sector partners".